-He lectures extensively on topics involving financial crimes and trial advocacy in both the United States and Europe.
+He lectures extensively on topics involving the FCPA, criminal tax issues, internal investigations, financial crimes, and trial advocacy in both the United States and Europe.

 - Represented companies before the DOJ, SEC, and State Attorneys General’s Offices.
 Representation included conducting internal investigations, implementing remedial measures, and negotiating resolutions.

 - Represented a company in the aerospace industry in an FCPA matter that resulted in a non-prosecution agreement, no compliance monitor and a substantial reduction in the amount of the fine.
 The representation includes ongoing assistance in compliance with the terms of the non-prosecution agreement.